IBM/netconf-driver/README.md

 	as part of the resource package as follows.

 	  1. For Create lifecycle, create.xml
-	  2. For Update lifecycle, update.xml
+	  2. For Upgrade lifecycle, update.xml
 	  3. For Delete lifecycle, delete.xml

 -  For each lifecycle, configurations are generated in the driver by parsing the properties in the corresponding